 As part of the legislative package, the cabinet also aims to amend the combined heat and power (CHP) law.
 This will change rules regarding the so-called “coal replacement bonus”.
 In the future, plant operators who replace an existing CHP – or cogeneration – plant that generates electricity from lignite or hard coal with one that generates electricity from waste, waste heat, biomass or gaseous or liquid fuels will receive a one-off payment of between 5 and 390 euro per kilowatt of capacity, depending on their start of operation.

 The draft also introduces a bonus for “innovative CHP facilities”.
 These are particularly energy-efficient and low-emission systems, which produce or convert heat and electricity by using a high share of heat from renewables.

 - the federal government will regularly assess how the capacity reductions affect supply security, heat supply and power prices

 - the expert commission that publishes the annual energy transition monitoring report evaluates the government’s assessment and makes recommendations

-- from 2023, energy intensive companies receive an annual compensation for additional power costs that derive from the coal exit law (details will be laid out in directive)
+- from 2023, energy intensive companies in international competition can receive an “reasonable” annual compensation for additional power costs that derive from the coal exit law (details will be laid out in directive)